 - Improving a client’s internal processes and systems

 You will also assist with the running of workshops, external seminars, conferences and with the publication of internal and external articles on topics of interest for technology solutions.

-During your placement, your typical daily duties will consist of:
+During your internship, your typical daily duties will include:

 - Have an awareness of the various services provided by Mazars

 We operate a number of in-house training courses which will give you the technical insight to keep up with changes in legislation and case law, both in the UK and worldwide.